25prabhu10/notes/docs/Languages/HTML/Modern_Image_Delivery_Techniques.md

 ## Quality

 Quality of the images matter, a blurry or pixelated image depletes the user experience.
-So, we want to delivery images which have the similar image quality of the original but are much smaller in size.
+So, we want to delivery images which have the similar image quality of the original but are much smaller in size

 - Lighthouse Recommends 85% quality on all images